-(c) If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.

-The Compensation Committee is responsible for (i) reviewing the compensation philosophy and remuneration policy for employees of the Corporation including human resources policies and recommending to the Board changes to improve the Corporations' ability to recruit, retain and motivate employees; (ii) disclosure of compensation policies and analysis in regulatory filings and shareholder materials; (iii) reviewing and recommending to the Board the retainer and fees to be paid to members of the Board; (iv) reviewing and recommending to the Board performance objectives and the compensation package for the Chief Executive Officer and senior officers; (v) recommending to the Board, on the direction of the Chief Executive Officer, the compensation and benefits package for senior management positions within the Corporation; (vi) reviewing management's recommendations for proposed stock option or share purchase plans and benefit plans and making recommendations in respect thereof to the Board; (vii) recommending any bonuses to be paid.

-8. Other Board Committees

-If the Board has standing committees other than the audit, compensation and nominating committees, identify the committees and describe their function.
+CSA Corporate Governance Comm ents Guideline (c) If the Board has a compensation committee, describe the responsibilities, powers and operation of the compensation committee.
+The Compensation Committee is responsible for (i) reviewing the compensation philosophy and remuneration policy for employees of the Company including human resources policies and recommending to the Board changes to improve the Company's ability to recruit, retain and motivate employees; (ii) disclosure of compensation policies and analysis in regulatory filings and shareholder materials; (iii) reviewing and recommending to the Board the retainer and fees to be paid to members of the Board; (iv) reviewing and recommending to the Board performance objectives and the compensation package for the Chief Executive Officer and senior officers; (v) recommending to the Board, on the direction of the Chief Executive Officer, the compensation and benefits package for senior management positions within the Company; (vi) reviewing management's recommendations for proposed stock option or share purchase plans and benefit plans and making recommendations in respect thereof to the Board; (vii) recommending any bonuses to be paid.
+8. Other Board Committees If the Board has standing committees other than the audit, compensation and nominating committees, identify the committees and describe their function.
 The Board has no active Committees other than the Audit Committee, the Corporate Governance and Nominating Committee, the Compensation Committee, the Reserve Committee and the Health, Safety and Environment Committee.

-9. Assessments

-Disclose whether or not the Board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
+9. Assessments Disclose whether or not the Board, its committees and individual directors are regularly assessed with respect to their effectiveness and contribution.
 If assessments are regularly conducted, describe the process used for the assessments.
 If assessments are not regularly conducted, describe how the Board satisfies itself that the Board, its committees, and its individual directors are performing effectively.
 The Corporate Governance and Nominating Committee has the responsibility for assessing the Board's effectiveness as a whole.
 As the Board is small, there is significant communication among the directors with respect to effectiveness.
 This process examines the effectiveness of the Board as a whole and specifically reviews areas that Board members believe could be improved to ensure the continued effectiveness of the Board in the execution of its responsibilities.
 An assessment of each individual director is not performed.
 Board assessment questionnaires are distributed and reviewed periodically by the Board.

-10. Director Term Limits and Other Mechanisms of Board Renewal
+10. Director Term Limits and Other Mechanisms of Board Renewal The Company has not adopted term limits as it has not been an issue to date given the current years of service of the directors.